 The 2017 Napa Cellars Winemaker Series Petit Verdot is dark ruby in color and almost opaque in the glass; the bouquet is primarily focused on the fruit rather than aromatics as a result of barrel aging.
 The bouquet offers scents of dark plum and blackberry complemented by lighter nuances of dried herbs, dark pepper and deeper in the aromas, hints of mocha.
 The palate is mouthwatering, featuring a freshness and youthfulness carried by its bright acidity (we tasted 5 years post vintage).
 Offers flavors of blackberry, cherry and black currant.
 The finish is savory and tart, showing dark pepper, a juiciness and still tightly woven firm, dusty and dry tannins (but not texturally harsh) which continue to persist for some time.
 The grapes for this wine were primarily sourced from one site in Coombsville; after fermentation, the wine was aged in 100% French oak of which 44% was new for 23 months.

 The 2015 Napa Cellars Zinfandel shows notes of tobacco smoke, cracked black pepper and spicy plum and dark cherry aromas on the bouquet.
-As it breathes becomes a little floral.
-Shows a sweetness of fruit on the palate; this is a lighter style Zinfandel with good acidity.
-Shows flavors of tart plum and other red fruits with light well-integrated tannins along with a lingering note of wood spice on the finish.
+As it breathes, the aromatics become slightly floral.
+Shows a sweetness of fruit on the palate; this is a lighter style Zinfandel with bright acidity.
+The palate revels flavors of tart plum and other red fruits with light well-integrated tannins along with a lingering note of wood spice on the finish.

 —

 Want to relax outside?
 One can certainly do so, weather permitting.
-Napa Cellars is one of a limited number of Napa wineries that allow guests to bring and eat food on site.
+Napa Cellars is one of a limited number of Napa Valley wineries that legally allows guests to bring and eat food on site.
 In 2022 the backyard was redesigned slightly to incorporate more picnic tables.
 Sometimes a few lawn games are scattered around and are especially popular on summer and fall weekends.
 Music is piped outdoors.
 And you can see their tiny 3/4 of an acre estate Cabernet Sauvignon vineyard growing next to the lawn.
+The grounds are dog friendly.
+The vibe here is refreshingly casual; we need more of that in the valley.

 While their permit does not allow them to serve wine outside, one can certainly bring a glass of wine and enjoy it outside.
 Wine club members can also order bottles and bring them outside.